dfranco-projects/SmartDataLoader/README.md

 # SmartDataLoader (WIP)

 🚀 __SmartDataLoader__ is your intelligent assistant for loading datasets seamlessly!
-Designed for data practitioners, it simplifies handling messy imports and automates metadata creation and updates.
-From diagnosing common issues to providing practical solutions, SmartDataLoader ensures you spend less time troubleshooting and more time analyzing.
+Designed for data practitioners, it simplifies handling messy imports and automates importing processes.
+From diagnosing common issues to providing practical solutions, SmartDataLoader ensures you spend less time loading data and more time analyzing.

 ---